-- Under 4.2(b), to be considered Eligible Scrap, Post-Consumer Scrap is subject to supplier Due Diligence as per Section 7 of the ASI CoC Standard.
-Entities should not accept Post-Consumer Scrap as Eligible Scrap under the ASI CoC Standard from suppliers that they determine to exceed a level of risk based on the Criteria in Section 7. - Under 4.2(c), Aluminium from Dross and other aluminium containing wastes is included as Eligible Scrap in support of the ASI Performance Standard, which specifically seeks to maximise recycling of these materials using additional and often more complex processing to recover Aluminium.
-These Inputs must be subject to supplier Due Diligence as per Section 7 of the ASI CoC Standard.
-Entities should not accept Aluminium from Dross and other aluminium containing wastes as Eligible Scrap under the ASI CoC Standard from suppliers that they determine to exceed a level of risk based on the Criteria in Section 7.
-Note that Dross processors could also be CoC Certified in their own right.
-Aluminium recovered by the Entity from Dross or other aluminium containing wastes generated within the same Certification Scope can be considered 100% Eligible Scrap. - Note that 4.1(a) does not require that the Entity tracks internally processed Dross or other aluminium containing wastes in its Material Accounting System, although the Entity may wish to do so. - Entities often receive scrap to their Facilities in a mixed form, where Pre-Consumer Scrap and Post-Consumer Scrap are not segregated and the relative mix cannot be determined with precision.
+Implementation - Dross and other Aluminium containing Wastes

+Inputs to the Certification Scope comprising Aluminium from Dross and other Aluminium containing Wastes is included as Eligible Scrap in support of the ASI Performance Standard, which specifically seeks to maximise recycling of these materials using additional and often more complex processing to recover Aluminium.

+Note that 4.2(c) does not require that the Entity tracks internally processed Dross or other Aluminium containing Wastes in its Material Accounting System, although the Entity may wish to do so.

+Implementation - Mix of Pre- and Post-Consumer Scrap

+Entities often receive scrap to their Facilities in a mixed form, where Pre-Consumer Scrap and Post-Consumer Scrap are not segregated and the relative mix cannot be determined with precision.
 Shipments of Post-Consumer Scrap and Pre-Consumer Scrap of unidentified origin may arrive mixed from scrap yards, scrap metal merchants or other suppliers.
-To assist with determination of the relative amounts of Pre-Consumer Scrap and Post-Consumer Scrap in shipments, one or more of the following should be implemented: - o Request suppliers to provide an approximate percentage breakdown of Pre-Consumer and Post-Consumer Scrap in shipments, based on their knowledge of the Inputs.
-For example, the Institute for Scrap Recycling Industries (ISRI) publish annually a Scrap Specifications Circular which provides internationally accepted specifications for the nature of non-ferrous scrap in commercial transactions.
-These specifications could be used to infer whether the material can be considered - o Pre- or Post-Consumer Scrap under the ASI CoC Standard. - o Conduct a visual inspection of incoming shipments to generate a determination of the approximate percentage breakdown of Pre-Consumer and Post-Consumer Scrap.

-- The minimum granularity for percentage estimates by visual inspection and/or supplier information should be at 25% intervals: in other words 0%, 25%, 50%, 75% or 100% Post-Consumer or - ${\odot}$ Pre-Consumer Scrap.
-If more confidence in the estimate is possible, for example +/-5% or +/- 10% instead of +/-25%, this should be implemented. - o Consider how this process can be integrated into existing quality control processes.
+To assist with determination of the relative amounts of Pre-Consumer Scrap and Post-Consumer Scrap in shipments, one or more of the following should be implemented:

+- Request suppliers to provide an approximate percentage breakdown of Pre-Consumer and Post-Consumer Scrap in shipments, based on their knowledge of the Inputs.
+For example, the Institute of Scrap Recycling Industries (ISRI) publish annually a Scrap Specifications Circular which provides internationally accepted specifications for the nature of non-ferrous scrap in commercial transactions.
+These specifications could be used to infer whether the material can be considered Pre- or Post-Consumer Scrap under the ASI CoC Standard. - Conduct a visual inspection of incoming shipments to generate a determination of the approximate percentage breakdown of Pre-Consumer and Post-Consumer Scrap. - The minimum granularity for percentage estimates by visual inspection and/or supplier information should be at 25% intervals: in other words 0%, 25%, 50%, 75% or 100% Post-Consumer or Pre-Consumer Scrap.
+If more confidence in the estimate is possible, for example +/-5% or +/-10% instead of +/-25%, this should be implemented. - Consider how this process can be integrated into existing quality control processes.